andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-gang.jpg" alt="The gang">
 	<figcaption class="figure-caption">Clockwise from selfie snapper: Matt, Dana,
-	Carrie, Jonathan, Allie, some Jesus lookin' fella, Brace, Hendri, Alyce, Cate, Alexandra, & Renay with Mark in the middle of the dancer donut.</figcaption>
+	Carrie, Jonathan, Allie, some Jesus lookin' fella, Brace, Hendri, Alyce, Cate, Alexandra, & Renay with Mark in the middle of the dancer donut.
+Linda Belans must be doing something more important.</figcaption>
 </figure>

 This supportive environment is championed by Mark, who exudes positivity and respect.
 Negativity has no business in a room with Mark Haim.
 Even when critique is warranted it's always given with a smile.
 I ask the other dancers if this is normal from their experience and they relay that while asshole is not the norm, they have worked with plenty of assholes.
-But to a person they say this is the most fun they've had at a rehearsal.
+Mark is as Alyce said, "a magnetic spirit," who encourages us to be ourselves.

-Fun, but professional.
-We all realize we're here to do a job expressing Mark's creative vision to the best of our ability.
-We respect him and the feeling is mutual.
+The vibe is fun yet professional.
+We all realize we're here to do a job.
+We're here to express Mark's creative vision to the best of our ability.
+We respect him and the captivating piece he has developed.
+We respect him and he respects us.
 He affords us plenty of leeway to goof off (which we do in spades) but we also take it upon ourselves to continuously improve.
 Throughout the course of each rehearsal we're constantly talking among ourselves, comparing notes, ironing out steps, perfecting hand positions, trying out facial